 Control Flow Obfuscation

-Control Flow Obfuscation is the process by which PreEmptive Protection™ DashO™ for Android & Java rearranges the instructions in a method to make the flow of control more difficult for both humans and decompilers to follow.
+Control Flow Obfuscation is the process by which PreEmptive Protection™ DashO™ rearranges the instructions in a method to make the flow of control more difficult for both humans and decompilers to follow.
 This has the effect of removing many of the patterns that decompilers look for when trying to reconstruct source code.
 Control Flow Obfuscation can cause decompilers to fail outright when attempting to decompile a method, or otherwise cause them to output code that is very difficult to comprehend.

 You can enable or disable Control Flow Obfuscation on the Control Flow - Options page in the DashO GUI.
 You can also enable or disable individual Control Flow Obfuscation features:

 LocalVariableTypeTableattributes intact.
 It will remove most of the information from the

 LocalVariableTypeTableattribute entirely, even if DashO is configured to not remove those attributes.
 The

 LocalVariableTableattribute also contains the names of method parameters.
 With Control Flow, method parameter names will be retained if DashO is configured to keep the

 LocalVariableTableattribute.
 A warning will be emitted indicating that some of the information was removed.

 Block Jumbling allows DashO to randomly change the order in which code blocks appear in a method's bytecode without changing the order in which they are run by the JVM.
 This feature works best with many blocks - if the existing flow of control for a method is relatively simple, then Block Splitting may be useful to create more blocks to rearrange.